Chapter 1 Returning Home

-She looked up abruptly, meeting my gaze, quickly averting it, and then back to her pad.
+Dr. Kate looked up abruptly, quickly averting eye contact, and then back to her pad.
 "Have you met her yet?"

 "Not yet.
 But from what I hear, she's very pretty.
 I am sure half the male population is planning on staking a claim before she even gets to homeroom," I said, with a smartass snicker.
-The males enrolled at Forks High School were craving fresh pussy, and hadn't seen anything new or worthwhile in ages.
+The males enrolled at Forks High School were craving fresh meat, and hadn't seen anything in ages.
 The new girl had been the sole topic of conversation for the last two days.